The finite dual coalgebra as a quantization of the maximal spectrum: The finite dual as a quantized maximal spectrum

 \subsection{Fully RFD algebras}

 We now discuss the question of which algebras have ``enough'' finite-dimensional representations that $A^\circ$ can be considered as a reasonable substitute for a noncommutative maximal spectrum.
-If the algebra structure of $A$ is to be faithfully represented by $A^\circ$, we should at least ask that the naturally induced algebra homomorphism
+If the algebra structure of $A$ is to be faithfully represented by $A^\circ$, we should at least ask that the naturally induced algebra homomorphism $A \to A^{\circ *}$ is injective.

-is injective.
 Injectivity of this map is equivalent~\cite[Lemma~6.1.0]{sweedler:hopf} to the property that the algebra is a subdirect product of finite-dimensional algebras.
 A $k$-algebra satisfying these conditions is said to be \emph{residually finite-dimensional} (RFD).
 It is straightforward to verify that the RFD property is further equivalent to the requirement that intersection of all ideals in $\F(A)$ is zero, or that every nonzero element of $A$ acts nontrivially on a finite-dimensional left (equivalently, right) module.

 However, it seems prudent to ask for more than the property above.
 For instance, if $I$ is an ideal of $A$ and if we view $A/I$ as the coordinate ring of a closed subscheme of the spectrum of $A$, then we should reasonably expect $A^\circ$ to carry sufficient information about $A/I$ as well.
 This will not always be the case, as RFD algebras can have homomorphic images that are not RFD.
 For instance, the algebra $A = \prod_{n=1}^\infty \M_n(k)$ is RFD by construction, but for the ideal $T = \bigoplus_{n=1}^\infty \M_n(k)$ of $A$, the same argument as in the proof of~\cite[Lemma~7.5]{kaplansky:operator} shows that $A/T$ has no finite-dimensional homomorphic image.
 Similarly, the free algebra $k\gen{x,y}$ is known to be RFD (as the ideals $I_n$ generated by words in $\{x,y\}$ of length~$n$ have finite codimension and satisfy $\bigcap I_n = 0$), but its homomorphic image $k\gen{x,y}/(xy-1)$ is not Dedekind-finite and therefore cannot be a subdirect product of finite-dimensional algebras.